xybor/todennus-backend/README.md

 # Todennus backend

-A centralized Authentication Server and OAuth2 Provider.
+An Identity, OpenID Connect, and OAuth2 Provider.

 ## Documentations